 - ½ cup (100 grams) sugar , white, cane, turbinado, brown or coconut

 - ½ cup (120 mls) liquid oil , or melted vegan butter

 - 9 tablespoons water

-- 325g | 1 cup good quality raspberry jam or raspberry chia jam
+- 1 cup (325 grams) raspberry jam

-- Line an 8x8 pan with baking parchment leaving enough paper around the edges to use as lifting handles.
+- Preheat oven to 350°F (175°C) and line an 8 x 8 inch metal pan with parchment paper, leaving enough excess around the edges to use as lifting handles.

 - Now use your hands and sprinkle the remaining oaty mixture loosely over the top.
 Little gaps over the jam are fine.